cilogon/LigoMouTransferEnroller/README.md

 To understand how these different factors affect the transfer process, we consider the following questions:

 ## _**Who can initiate a transfer?**_
 In all cases the transferee initiates the transfer.
+The transferee must have an active role (not expired, suspended, etc.) in some institution to transfer.

 ## _**What information is supplied to initiate the transfer?**_
 The information is split into three categories: